External OCSP responders serve multiple purposes:

-Ensure highest performance.
+Ensure the highest performance.
 The external OCSP responder is very fast and one single responder can answer hundreds of requests per second.
-In addition to this the external OCSP responders can be scaled linearly by adding multiple independent OCSP nodes.
+In addition, the external OCSP responders can be scaled linearly by adding multiple independent OCSP nodes.

-The following diagram is a rough schema of the architecture using external OCSP responders.
+The following shows a rough schema of the architecture using external OCSP responders.

 The external OCSP responder is not limited to usage in combination with EJBCA though.
 The external OCSP database can simply be updated by other tools, for example being fed with CRLs from other CAs.

-Independent of CA software used (various degrees of integration is possible and may be required).
+Independent of CA software used (various degrees of integration possible and may be required).